kaltura/nginx-vod-module/README.md

 	The default is to include the first audio and first video tracks of each file.
 	The tracks selected on the file name are AND-ed with the tracks selected with the /tracks/ path parameter.

+### DRM

+Nginx-vod-module has the ability to perform on-the-fly encryption for MPEG DASH (CENC) and MSS Play Ready.
+The encryption is performed while serving a video/audio segment to the client, therefore, when working with DRM it is highly recommended not to serve the content directly from nginx-vod-module to end-users.
+A more scalable architecture would be to use proxy servers or a CDN in order to cache the encrypted segments.

+In order to perform the encryption, this module needs several parameters, including key & key_id, these parameters are fetched from an external server via HTTP GET request.
+The hostname of that server is configured using the vod_drm_upstream parameter, and the request uri is configured using vod_drm_request_uri (this parameter can include nginx variables like $uri).
+The response of that server is a JSON, with the following format:

+`[{"pssh": [{"data": "CAESEGMyZjg2MTczN2NjNGYzODIaB2thbHR1cmEiCjBfbmptaWlwbXAqBVNEX0hE", "uuid": "edef8ba9-79d6-4ace-a3c8-27dcd51d21ed"}], "key": "GzoNU9Dfwc//Iq3/zbzMUw==", "key_id": "YzJmODYxNzM3Y2M0ZjM4Mg=="}]`

+* `pssh.data` - base64 encoded binary data, the format of this data is drm vendor specific
+* `pssh.uuid` - the drm system UUID, in this case, edef8ba9-79d6-4ace-a3c8-27dcd51d21ed stands for Widevine
+* `key` - base64 encoded encryption key (128 bit)
+* `key_id` - base64 encoded key identifier (128 bit)

+### Performance recommendations

+1. For medium/large scale deployments, don't have users play the videos directly from nginx-vod-module.
+	Since all the different streaming protocols supported by nginx vod are HTTP based, they can be cached by standard HTTP proxies / CDNs.
+	For medium scale add a layer of caching proxies between the vod module and the end users (can use standard nginx servers with proxy_pass & proxy_cache).
+	For large scale deployments, it is recommended to use a CDN (such as Akamai, Level3 etc.).

+	In general, it's best to have nginx vod as close as possible to where the mp4 files are stored, and have the caching proxies as close as possible to the end users.
+2. Enable nginx-vod-module caches:
+	* vod_moov_cache - saves the need to re-read the video metadata for each segment.
+This cache should be rather large, in the order of GBs.
+	* vod_response_cache - saves the responses of manifest requests.
+This cache may not be required when using a second layer of caching servers before nginx vod.
+		No need to allocate a large buffer for this cache, 128M is probably more than enough for most deployments.
+	* vod_path_mapping_cache - for mapped mode only, few MBs is usually enough.
+	* nginx's open_file_cache - caches open file handles.

+	The hit/miss ratios of these caches can be tracked by enabling performance counters (vod_performance_counters) and setting up a status page for nginx vod (vod_status)
+3. In local & mapped modes, enable aio. - nginx has to be compiled with aio support, and it has to be enabled in nginx conf (aio on).
+	You can verify it works by looking at the performance counters on the vod status page - read_file (aio off) vs. async_read_file (aio on)
+4. In local & mapped modes, enable asynchronous file open - nginx has to be compiled with threads support, and vod_open_file_thread_pool has to be specified in nginx.conf.
+You can verify it works by looking at the performance counters on the vod status page - open_file vs. async_open_file
+5. Enable gzip compression on manifest responses -

+	`gzip_types application/vnd.apple.mpegurl video/f4m application/dash+xml text/xml`
+6. Apply common nginx performance best practices, such as tcp_nodelay=on, client_header_timeout etc.

 ### Common configuration directives

 #### vod